azomDev/moth/README.md

 **Moth** is a fast CLI tool for converting `.moth` files — a markdown-inspired format — into HTML.
 It supports inline math, embedded images, raw HTML blocks, and live reload for rapid editing.

 > [!IMPORTANT]
 > Moth is currently in its early stages.
 If you find any problem/bugs, feel free to open an issue.
-However, I won't be taking any feature requests for now.
+However, I won't be taking any feature requests for now as this is mainly a personal project I am making available to everyone.

 ## Usage